srose69/Loomformer-Paraplex/README.md

 +b^{\mathrm{imag}}_h.
 ```

 The phase weights are sector-constrained.
-In `head` mode, a hidden group reads the Q/Kctx/Vctx/Depth channels associated with its own query head while retaining the full model-state source `u`.
-In `open` mode, selected context sectors may cross head boundaries.
-The compact `w1_imag` parameter stores only live sector weights; the dense matrix used by the GEMM is a transient scatter result, not a second trainable matrix.
+In `head` mode, a hidden group reads the Q/Kctx/Vctx/Depth channels associated with its own query head and the full model-state source `u`.
+In `open` mode, Q remains head-local while Kctx, Vctx, `u` and Depth are full-width sources shared across head boundaries.
+The compact `w1_imag` parameter stores only live sector weights; the dense matrix used by the reference GEMM is a transient expansion, not a second trainable matrix.

 The current phase is bounded by a saturating sinusoidal map: